MachinisteWeb/node-atlas/README.en.md

 or set your environment variable `NODE_ENV` to `production` :

-> if you are in Unix/MacOS
+> if you are in Unix / MacOS

 > ```bash
 export NODE_ENV=production
 ```

-> or if you are in windows
+> or if you are in Windows

 > ```bash
 SET NODE_ENV=production